 When you look at the numbers, the costs break down quite differently.
 Going the DIY route involves an upfront investment in equipment.
 A decent home film scanner, software, and storage can easily cost around $500.
 While you get to keep the equipment, you also have to factor in the value of your time.
 It can take many hours to scan, edit, and organize your collection.
 On the other hand, a professional digitization service typically charges on a per-reel basis, often with options for bulk orders.
 This path turns a large capital expense and time commitment into a predictable, manageable cost.
 It’s less about buying equipment and more about investing in expertise, quality, and convenience.

-The Best At-Home 8mm Film Scanners
+The Best Scanners to Digitize 8mm Film at Home

 If you’ve weighed the options and decided the DIY route is the right fit for your project, your next big step is picking the right equipment.
 Choosing a scanner can feel overwhelming with all the different models and features out there.
 The good news is that many modern scanners are designed to be quite user-friendly, so you don’t need to be a tech wizard to get started.